WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ```
 where in place of the asterisks put the variable name for your score, and in place of the + signs put the variable name for the computer's score.

-You can adjust the x and y locations, but make sure that the y location when it writes
+You can adjust the x and y locations and the font to suit your layout, but make sure that the y coordinate where the ```background``` turtle writes "You" is the same as the y coordinate where the ```scorer``` turtle writes your score, and the same for the computer's score.